Credentials: TLMT, Teacher, Researcher of Integrative Health and Wellness Systems, Geothermal Mineral Waters Springs Consultant

-Her years in the health and wellness field lend the perfect blend of guidance and wisdom to organizational goals; to inform, educate and raise general awareness to the benefits found in mineral water bathing.
-“We plan to add testimonials from our members because mineral waters can be transformational,” Abbott says.
+Her years of practice with Integrated Health and Wellness Systems lend the perfect blend of guidance and wisdom to organizational goals; to inform, educate and raise general awareness to the benefits found in mineral water bathing.

-“The positive health effects the body receives through a soaking experience in warm mineral water chemistry for therapy and healing is what BANA is all about.”
+“The positive health effects received by the body from a bathing or soaking experience in warm or cool mineral waters is Balneology.”

 Q&A with Janet